MicrosoftDocs/sql-docs/docs/reporting-services/report-server/turn-reporting-services-features-on-or-off.md

 ##  <a name="WinIntSec"></a> Windows Integrated Security

-### To turn on or off Windows Integrated security by using SQL Server Management Studio
+### To turn on or off Windows integrated security by using SQL Server Management Studio

 1. Open [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] and connect to the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] instance that you want to configure.

 2. In Object Explorer, right-click the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] node, and click **Properties**.

-3. In the **Server Properties** dialog box, under **Select a page**, click **Security**.
+3. In the **Server Properties** dialog box, under **Select a page**, select **Security**.

-    -   To turn on Windows Integrated security, select the **Enable Windows Integrated security for report data sources** option.
+    -   To turn on Windows integrated security, select the **Enable Windows integrated security for report data sources** option.

-    -   To turn off Windows integrated security, unselect the **Enable Windows Integrated security for report data sources** option.
+    -   To turn off Windows integrated security, unselect the **Enable Windows integrated security for report data sources** option.

 4. Select **OK**.